databendlabs/databend/docs/doc/10-deploy/10-node-config/03-environment-variables.md

 ## Query Environment Variables

 The parameters under the [query] and [storage] sections in the configuration file [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml) can be configured using environment variables.
 The names of the environment variables are formed by combining the word QUERY or STORAGE with the corresponding parameter names using underscores.

-For example, the environment variable for the parameter **admin_api_address** under the [query] section is QUERY_ADMIN_API_ADDRESS, and the environment variable for the parameter **bucket** under the [storage.s3] section is STORAGE_S3_BUCKET.
+Databend also accepts environment variables from storage services when they match Databend's environment variables.
+This allows you to work with the environment variable naming conventions you are most familiar with, eliminating the need to remember additional variable names and simplifying your configuration process.

+To illustrate with an example, if you want to set the access key ID for S3 using an environment variable, you have the flexibility to use either STORAGE_S3_ACCESS_KEY_ID provided by Databend or the well-known AWS_ACCESS_KEY_ID typically associated with AWS S3.